chapel-lang/chapel/doc/rst/platforms/infiniband.rst

 Setting Memory Registration Limits
 ----------------------------------

-On most high performance networks, including InfiniBand, memory has to be registered with the network in order for Chapel to take advantage of fast one-sided communication.
+On most high-performance networks, including InfiniBand, memory has to be registered with the network in order for Chapel to take advantage of fast one-sided communication.
 On InfiniBand networks there may be limits placed on how much memory can be registered so